mh-cbon/cct/README.md

     cct -wait 1

   Running the command again will return immediately,
-	the response is an empty list as the bucket 1 was flushed by the previous call.
+	the response is an empty list
+	as the bucket 1 was flushed by the previous call.

-#### get status of the bucket 1
+#### query status of the bucket 1

     cct -wait -keep -immediate -json 1

   Use -keep and -immediate options to only
-	query the status of every command of bucket 1 those options prevent the bucket to be emptied.
+	query the status of every commands in the bucket 1.

+	Those options prevent the bucket to be emptied.

 #### Release the project